 - Two doors with plenty of vestibule space.

 - Waterproofing is not always 100 percent effective.

-The MSR Hubba Hubba NX-2 two-person tent is among our favorites because it packs down to only 18” x 6”.
+The MSR Hubba Hubba NX-2 two person tent is among our favorites because it packs down to only 18” x 6”.
 It’s one of the smallest pack sizes available, and it’s easy to slip the convenient carry bag into your backpack.
 The 3.5-pound weight is also low enough to keep with you even on a longer hike.

 In general, the MSR Hubba Hubba NX-2 is a high-quality tent that endures rough weather well.
-Some customers have had minor issues with leakage, but the bathtub-style floors and tough fabric have kept most campers dry.
+Some customers have had minor issues with leakage, but the bathtub-style floors and durable fabric have kept most campers dry.

 - Easy to divide into two packs to carry.

 - Plenty of space inside for personal items.

 The Nemo Dagger is a good pick for couples or friends looking to share their gear between two backpacks.
 It comes with the Dual Sack feature, designed to allow you to split the tent for a lighter, easier carry.

 This 2-person tent is also overall a quality option that comes with just enough livable space for two people to camp if you know each other well.
 It has double doors and vestibules, so you can store your outdoor gear there and save some sleeping room.
 You also won’t have to crawl over the other person to get out in the morning.

 Because of the narrow design, though, it’s not ideal for two adults who don’t know each other well.
 For a solo camper with a pet, a couple or two close friends, it’s a good deal.